How Parlay Works

 |---|---|---|

-| Response payloads | Returned to the client and not retained beyond the audit log entry. | Your AI client. |
+| Response payloads | Returned to the MCP client | The connected AI client and user |